 Exhaust headers, superchargers and turbochargers are prime examples of upgrades that seriously increase your capability and performance but can come in on both sides of CARB rules and regulations.
 So, it’s important to verify that the specific product you’re interested in comes with an EO number before you purchase.
 In order to verify whether or not a part in question is legal for use, CARB has a list of accessories and performance parts in the CARB Legal Add-on or Modified Parts Database where you can look up the part to be sure.

 Luckily, parts that are normally replaced at service intervals, such as oil filters, spark plugs and K&N air filters that fit in your factory air box don’t require certification.
 Keep in mind that while CARB-certified parts can be pricier than “off-road use only” accessories due to the testing costs, they give you the ability to enjoy your modified vehicle on public highways and roads.
-And, AutoAnything has a wide variety of 49-state and 50-state legal performance parts, so you have plenty of upgrade options.
+And, AutoAnything has a wide variety of 49-state and 50-state legal performance parts wherever you might find your vehicle is located.